-Bayer acknowledges that EFSA made several recommendations to improve the bioassays for resistance monitoring in the target pests (EFSA, 2012c, 2015a, 2015b, 2016a, 2016b, 2017, 2018, 2019a, 2020, 2021, 2022).
-Bayer follows fit-for-purpose methodologies gained through experience and in line with harmonised IRM plans allowing EFSA to conclude that no adverse effects related to the target pests have been identified due to MON 810 cultivation and that the findings are consistent with the previous risk assessment conclusions (EFSA, 2012c, 2015a, 2015b, 2016a, 2016b, 2017, 2018, 2019a, 2020, 2021, 2022).
+Bayer acknowledges that EFSA made several recommendations to improve the bioassays for resistance monitoring in the target pests (Annex 2).
+Bayer follows fit-for-purpose methodologies gained through experience and in line with harmonised IRM plans allowing EFSA to conclude on changes in susceptibility of the targeted pest O. nubilalis and S. nonagrioides to the Cry1Ab protein in the MON 810 growing regions in the EU (Annex 2).
 The monitoring studies performed with O. nubilalis and S. nonagrioides from 2004 to 2017 showed that the susceptibility of the collected insect samples to Cry1Ab were within what is considered the normal historical range, demonstrating no change in susceptibility.
 The findings were further affirmed by scientific literature which demonstrated the absence of resistance development in the target pests (O. nubilalis and S. nonagroides) to the Cry1Ab protein after years of MON 810 cultivation in the EU (Castañera et al., 2016; Farinós et al., 2017; Thieme et al., 2018).
 A presentation by Sethi et al. (2019) in the 27th IWGO conference in Switzerland also confirmed the continued performance of Bt corn (Cry1Ab) in Canada.
-Nevertheless, considering EFSA recommendations (EFSA, 2015a, 2016c, 2017b), Bayer has significantly increased field sampling efforts and continued discussions with experts on the best practices for increasing the sensitivity of the strategy since 2016.
+Nevertheless, considering EFSA recommendations (Annex 2: EFSA statements 2.10, 2.18, 2.21), Bayer has significantly increased field sampling efforts and continued discussions with experts on the best practices for increasing the sensitivity of the strategy since 2016.
 Working with field populations of insects (namely collection of larvae and bioassays execution) has proven to present different challenges and unforeseen issues.
-EFSA acknowledged these difficulties and uncertainties in being able to meet the above recommendations (EFSA, 2017, 2018, 2019a, 2021, 2022).
+EFSA acknowledged these difficulties and uncertainties in being able to meet the above recommendations (Annex 2: EFSA statements 2.21, 2.22, 2.23, 2.25, 2.26).